isc-projects/kea/doc/guide/dhcp4-srv.rst

 =========================

 DHCP servers use subnet information in two ways.
-First, it is used to determine the point of attachment, or simply put, where the client is connected to the network.
+First, it is used to determine the point of attachment, or where the client is connected to the network.
 Second, the subnet information is used to group information pertaining to a specific location in the network.
 This approach works well in general cases, but there are scenarios where the